aditisaraswat10/Data-Analytics-/README.md

 ## Getting Started

-These instructions will tell you how wxactly the project works
+These instructions will tell you how exactly the project works

-The datasets file contains all the datasets needed for our project.
+The dataset files contains all the datasets needed for our project.

 ### Installing Libraries